Bayesian Evidential Deep Learning with PAC Regularization: Bayesian Evidential Deep Learning

-Marginalizing out the local weights $\mbw_n$ in \eqref{eq:type2_objective} is an intractable problem due to the highly nonlinear neural net appearing in the likelihood $p(\mby_n|\mbx_n,\mbw_n)$.
+\paragraph{Analytic Marginalization of Local Weights with Moment Matching.} Marginalizing out the local weights $\mbw_n$ in \eqref{eq:type2_objective} is an intractable problem due to the highly nonlinear neural net appearing in the likelihood $p(\mby_n|\mbx_n,\mbw_n)$.
 However, we can marginalize the weights approximately by recursive moment matching resorting to the Central Limit Theorem (CLT).
 This technique has previously been used in BNNs for other purposes, such as expectation propagation~\citep{lobato2015probabilistic,ghosh2016assumed}, fast dropout~\citep{wang2013fast}, and variational inference~\citep{wu2018fixing}.
-We employ the same technique for marginalizing out the weights of the BLNN.
-For a single data point and the $l$-th hidden fully-connected layer\footnote{Convolutional layers follow analogously.} consisting of $K$ units with an arbitrary activation function $a(\cdot)$, the post-activation layer output is given as $\mbh^l = a(\mbf^l)$, where ${\mbf^l = \mbW^l\mbh^{l-1}}$.
-The $j$-th pre-activation output $f_j^l$ is a sum of $K$ terms $f_j^l = \sum_k w_{jk}^lh_k^{l-1},$ which allows us to assume it to be normal distributed via the CLT due to the independence of the individual $w_{jk}^l$ and $h_k^{l-1}$ terms.
-The mean and the variance of this random variable can be computed as

-where we drop any potential covariance structure between the outputs of a layer.
-The mean and the variance of the weights are readily available via the distributions $p_\phi(\mbw_n)$, leaving only the first two moments of $h_k^{l-1}$ undetermined.
-For common activations such as the ReLU, $a(h_k^{l-1}) = \max(0,h_k^{l-1})$, which we will rely on in this work, closed-form solutions to these moments are tractable~\citep{frey1999variational} given the moments of the pre-activations of the previous layer $\mbf^{l-1}$ (see Appendix~\ref{sec:app-blnn} for details).
-This gives a recursive scheme terminating at the input layer, since we have $f^1_j = \sum_k w_{hj}^1x_k $.
-As $x_k$ is a constant, its first moment is itself and the second is zero.
-Consequently,

-completing the full recipe of how all weights of a BNN can be recursively integrated out from bottom to top, subject to a tight approximation.
-Scenarios with stochastic input $\mbx \sim p(\mbx)$ typically entail controllable assumptions on $p(\mbx)$.
-The equations above remain intact after adding an expectation operator around $x_k$ and $x_k^2$, readily available for any explicitly defined $p(\mbx)$.
-Contrarily to the case in GPs, stochastic inputs can be trivially adapted into this framework, greatly simplifying the math for uncertainty-sensitive setups, such as PILCO~\citep{deisenroth2011tpami}.
-For a net with $L$ layers, the outcome of recursive moment matching is a distribution over the final latent hidden layer $\mbf^L_n \sim \Norm(\mbf^L_n|\mbm_n,\mbs_n^2)$, simplifying the highly nonlinear integrals in~\eqref{eq:type2_objective} to
+We employ the same technique for marginalizing out the weights of the BLNN (see appendix).